 To communicate your understanding of an area of intellectual property law.

 This is an oral presentation which will be done individually.
-It is to be recorded and submitted via Blackboard.
+It is due at the end of Orientation Week.
+It is to be recorded and submitted via Canvas.
 Examples may include a video or narrated PowerPoint presentation.
 The topics will be provided during the intensive week.
 You are also required to use technology to record and assist your presentation.
-Further information on how to structure and deliver your presentation will be provided in class and on Blackboard.
+Further information on how to structure and deliver your presentation will be provided in class and on Canvas.

 The goal of the Research Essay is to present clear and coherent knowledge of an area of intellectual property law.
 During the intensive session you will be given a topic.
 You are expected to present a reasoned and substantiated argument that critically analyses and consolidates legal knowledge and ideas in the area of intellectual property law.
 In doing so you will exhibit significance and originality of content and argument.

 This is an individual assignment, 2,500 words.
 The Research Essay is due the end of Week 4 of semester 1.

 A 12-unit course will have total of 150 learning hours which will include directed study hours (including online if required), self-directed learning and completion of assessable tasks.
 Student workload is calculated at 12.5 learning hours per one unit.